 Nine years ago, Hugh Sandie rediscovered camping and began taking his daughter on quick trips around the UK during the school holidays.
 Like many weekend campers, he’d stare wistfully into the campfire dreaming about how he’d set up his perfect campsite.

-Well, three years ago, he stopped dreaming and started Eco Camp UK, opening the Wild Boar Wood campsite in a beautiful woodland in West Sussex.
+Well, a few ago, he stopped dreaming and started Eco Camp UK, opening the Wild Boar Wood campsite in a beautiful woodland in West Sussex.
 The vision was to have a woodland campsite, in an off-grid ecological setting, where people could get back in touch with nature and the outdoors.
 Campfires were a must, as was the need to offer ‘real’ camping rather than a concrete-laden extended car park.
 A year later, he opened the Beech Estate campsite in a 600-acre woodland in East Sussex.

 Not surprisingly, he’s become a bit of a camping expert, and he’s shared some of his tips with us.